-It has been rumoured that the ship was smuggling contraband, including cigarettes and alcohol, when it ran aground, on what was originally known as “Agios Georgios Beach,” during stormy weather and low visibility.
+It has been rumored that the ship was smuggling contraband, including cigarettes and alcohol, when it ran aground on what was originally known as “Agios Georgios Beach” during stormy weather and low visibility.

 The ship was immediately abandoned by its crew, and some of them, mostly Greek sailors, were arrested, along with their captain.
 However, they were all later cleared of the smuggling charges.

-Initially the people of Zakynthos were concerned that the wreck could damage the image of the island and deter tourism.
-How ironic it is then, that “Navagio Beach” or “Shipwreck Beach,” has become far and away the most popular tourist destination in Zakynthos.
+Initially, the people of Zakynthos were concerned that the wreck could damage the image of the island and deter tourism.
+How ironic it is then, that “Navagio Beach,” or “Shipwreck Beach,” has become the most popular tourist destination in Zakynthos.

 Recently, the captain of the ship, Kefalonia-born Charalambos Kompothekras–Kotsoros, released his account of what actually happened.